 Measuring team efficiency—in terms of how the DevOps initiative fits into your organization and how well it works for cultural innovation—is the hardest area to measure.
 The key metrics that enable the DevOps team to work more effectively on culture and organization are all about agile software development, such as knowledge sharing, prioritizing tasks, resource utilization, issue tracking, cross-functional teams, and collaboration.
 The following open source tools can help you improve and measure team efficiency:

-- FunRetro is a simple, intuitive tool that helps you collaborate across teams and improve what you do.
+- RemoteRetro is an open source simple, intuitive tool that helps you collaborate across teams and improve what you do.

-- Kanboard is a kanban board that helps you visualize your work in progress to focus on your goal.
+- Kanboard and Taiga feature kanban boards that helps you visualize your work in progress to focus on your goal.

 - Bugzilla is a popular development tool with issue-tracking capabilities.